taskboy3000/Xqursion/README.md

 # Xcursion
-A tool to create QR codes that backend with branching and looping logic By Joe Johnston <jjohn@taskboy.com>
+A tool to create QR codes that backend with branching and looping logic.
+Built with Mojolicious.

+By Joe Johnston <jjohn@taskboy.com>

 # ENVIRONMENT VARIABLES